-- (1) Any permit for the erection or construction of a new building required by the Florida Building Code, as amended. - (2) Any permit for an addition to an existing building which would: - a. create one or more additional dwelling units, or - b. involve a change in the occupancy of a building as described in the Florida Building Code, as amended. - (3) Any permit which would be required for the nonresidential operations included in the Florida Building Code, as amended.
+- (1) Any permit for the erection or construction of a new building or structure as required by the Florida Building Code and Broward County Administrative Provisions, as amended, or - (2) Any permit for an addition or renovation to an existing building which would: - a. create one or more dwelling units, - b. be required for renovations necessary for a change in the occupancy of a building as described in the Florida Building Code and Broward County Administrative Provisions, as amended, or - c. be required for the nonresidential operations included in the Florida Building Code and Broward County Administrative Provisions, as amended.

-CAPITAL IMPROVEMENT - means physical assets constructed or purchased to provide, improve or replace a public facility and which are large scale and high in cost.
+CAPITAL IMPROVEMENT - means physical assets constructed or purchased to provide, improve or replace a public facility and which are typically large scale and high in cost.
 The cost of a capital improvement is generally nonrecurring and may require multi-year financing.
-For the purpose of this rule, physical assets which have been identified as existing or projected needs in the individual comprehensive plan elements shall be considered capital improvements.
+For the purpose of this plan, physical assets which have been identified as existing or projected needs in the individual comprehensive plan elements shall be considered capital improvements.